openzipkin-contrib/zipkin-storage-kafka/README.md

 Proof of concept of fully-featured Kafka-based storage for Zipkin.

+*This is not production ready at the moment.
+Things will change!*

 ## Design goals

 * Remove need for additional storage when Kafka is in place.